Save over $10,000 per year by taking your first year at NIC and then transferring to university.

 New Students: Tuition and fees for the first term of study are due no later than 30 days from the date on your Letter of Invitation.
 Payment of this tuition deposit formalizes the acceptance of offer.
 NIC can only guarantee a seat in your designated program for 30 days.

-Continuing Students: Full payment of tuition must be received no later than first day of class, deadlines are posted to NIC’s Academic Schedules and Deadlines.
+Full payment of tuition must be received no later than first day of class.
+Deadlines are posted to NIC’s Academic Schedules and Deadlines page.
 If you are sending payment by wire transfer please ensure you send payment early enough that it is received before the deadline.
 If full fees are not received by the deadline, a $300 penalty will be automatically applied to your account.
 In addition, your account will be locked and you may be dropped/withdrawn from your courses, and/or restricted from enrolling in future terms.

 International applicants who have paid their tuition deposit and accepted an offer and registered for a program at NIC are subject to the International Tuition and Fees Refund Policy.
 Withdrawal and refund requests must be received within 90 days of the beginning of the semester for which the refund is being requested and can take up to 6-8 weeks to process.
-Tuition fees for the first semester are not refundable for new international students.
+Tuition and fees for the first semester are not refundable for new international students.
 Any excess in tuition or fees paid (i.e. a credit balance) are refundable.
 Students must submit a request in writing for a refund of a credit balance.